-- Operator: based on previous inspections, incidents and complaints. - Site Location: based on the proximity to residents and sensitive ecosystems. - Operations: based on the likelihood of an incident occurring along with the probable consequences if one were to occur.
+- Operator history: previous inspections, incidents and complaints. - Site location: the proximity to the public and/or sensitive ecosystems. - Operational scenarios: the probability of an incident occurring, along with the potential consequences if an incident was to occur.

-Site inspections are also triggered through public complaints, incidents, and as required during the application approval process.
-All Commission inspection data is recorded in a centralized database.
+Site inspections are also triggered through public complaints, incidents, and as necessary during the application approval process.

+Commission inspection data is recorded in a centralized database.

 The Commission's inspection model provides operators the opportunity to work toward compliance.
 Deficiency rankings identify the level of non-compliance and provide a time frame for necessary remediation.
 The categories Low 30, Low 14 and High are based on severity and must be remedied in 30 days, 14 days or 24 hours respectively.
-If an operator corrects all deficiencies within the allotted timeframe, the site is determined compliant.
+If an operator corrects all deficiencies within the allotted time frame, the site is determined compliant.
 If not, Commission officers investigate and take enforcement action as necessary.